 Lincoln has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 University of Nebraska–Lincoln is known for it's academic work in the following disciplines:

-University of Nebraska–Lincoln's most influential alumni faculty include professors and professionals in the fields of Psychology, Business, and Communications.
+University of Nebraska–Lincoln's most influential alumni faculty include professors and professionals in the fields of Psychology, Biology, and Communications.
 Here are some of University of Nebraska–Lincoln's most famous alumni: